 It's hard to see all of the pieces when focusing on team utilization, staff reviews, budget planning, etc. It was when the team was at their best that allowed her to look at her career in an entirely new way.

 Determining what will align your strengths with the satisfaction that comes with prestige and compensation commensurate with that focus are the keys to designing your career.
 It could mean taking a step sideways instead of "up" the organizational chart.

 As an expert in organizational design and staffing for large marketing, creative and digital departments, I can say with all confidence that no matter what you want to do next in your career, never stop learning.

-Currently, the top five jobs in highest demand within our industry are: UX/UI Designer, Digital Marketing, Mobile Application Designer, Brand/Product Management and Content Marketing.
-You'll notice that all of the positions require a very niche focus within the general creative/marketing/digital realm.
-If you're currently in a role and feeling stuck, now is the time to invest in yourself by auditing your career and focusing on the future.
+Take a look at these in-demand jobs within the digital, marketing and creative industry: UX/UI Designer, Digital Marketing, Mobile Application Designer, Brand/Product Management and Content Marketing.
+All of the positions require a niche focus within the general digital, marketing and creative discipline.
+If you're currently in a role that doesn’t energize you and you’re feeling stuck, now is the time to invest in yourself by auditing your career and focusing on your future.

 Auditing Your Career